ucsb-cs9/s24/_info/office_hours.md

 * Wednesdays 12:00 - 1:00pm in Engineering Trailer 936, Rm 103B (see it on [Google Maps](https://maps.app.goo.gl/G2ZXNCLXaoG476Y9A)

-* During Week 3 and 7, my office hours will be on Wednesday 2:00 - 3:00pm on Zoom.

 # Teaching Assistants (TAs)